louishenrifranc/C-Style/tensorflow.md

 As of now, dynamic pad is not support with shuffle, but one may use a shuffle_batch as input tensors of a dynamically pad queue.

 #### Bucket queues
-Tricky and not well documented (does not seem to work with multiple different variable length features)
+Tricky and not well documented (does not seem to work with multiple different variable length features).
+[Best documentation so far :'('](https://github.com/tensorflow/tensorflow/issues/5609)

 # Computer vision application
 ## Convolution